ksnortum/TestContainerInsert/README.md

 Test Container Insert
 =====================

 _Note:_ The name is no longer applicable.
-This project was originally used to test the insertion of an item into an Indexed Container.
-It is now being used to test the ValueChangeListener.
+This project was originally used to test the insertion of an item into an *IndexedContainer*.
+It is now being used to test the *ValueChangeListener*.

 This project sets up a simple Table using [Vaadin](vaadin.com) and tries to listen to changes made in its cells.